MisinformedOwl/MisinformedOwl/README.md

 I've learned how to develop artificial intelligence through my education at Northumbria University.
 With my most enjoyable creation being [making a AI learn how to play asteroids](https://github.com/MisinformedOwl/Asteroids).
 Within my github you will discover various AI related projects, 1-2 are from university.
 The rest are of my own choice to design and craete for the love of the game really.

 Since graduating, i searched for employment however found myself drawn to making a game.
-So i took on godot game development and developed a mobile game which I have not released.
+So i took on godot game development and developed a [mobile game which I have not released](https://github.com/MisinformedOwl/GravityBlitz).
+This is a game i wish contained more content

 I've since then taken on a data analyst course with JustIT.
-Where i learned several industry standard techniques for managine data and presenting.
+Where i learned several industry standard techniques for managing data and presenting. which can be found at [my public power BI](when i have the link...)
+This power BI presentation uses data pulled directly from linked in. to present the data in a readable format.
+It also provides a helpful job searching page too.
+Allowing you to filter out jobs that dont match your needs.

 *   🌍  I'm based in Jarrow
 *   🖥️  See my portfolio at [My portfolio](http://github.com/MisinformedOwl/Just-IT-Portfolio)